manoj153/esp-idf-template/README.md

 COMPONENT_ADD_INCLUDEDIRS := .
  ```

-The tree look of the directory components
+The tree look of the directory components with the source  and it's header files
 ```
 components/
 ├── component.mk